freenas/freenas-docs/userguide/sharing.rst

    sure to configure **all** SMB shares this way.
 Reboot the Mac client after making this change.

-These VFS objects do not appear in the drop-down menu and are dynamically
+These VFS objects do not appear in the selection box:
-configured:

 * **recycle:** moves deleted files to the recycle directory instead of deleting them.
-Controlled by a checkbox in the share configuration.
+Controlled by :guilabel:`Export Recycle Bin`.

-* **shadow_copy2:** a more recent implementation of :guilabel:`shadow_copy` with some additional features
+* **shadow_copy2:** a more recent implementation of :guilabel:`shadow_copy` with some additional features. *shadow_copy2*
+  and associated *shadow:* parameters are automatically added to the :file:`smb4.conf` when a :guilabel:`Periodic Snapshot Task` is selected.

 .. _Configuring Unauthenticated Access: